kiboschool/course-frontend-web-dev/src/lessons/state-management/advanced-state-managment/other-global-state-libraries.md

-# Other global state libraries
+# Other Global State Libraries

 Due to the inherent complexity of state management, especially in large applications, a number of libraries and patterns have emerged to help manage global state.